logos-storage/logos-storage-research/design/sales2.md

 at any time.

-Because availability(ies) represents *future* sales (and not active sales), and because fields of the matching `Availability` are persisted in a `SalesOrder`, availabilities are not tied to active sales and can be manipulated at any time.
+Because availability(ies) represents *future* sales (and not active sales), and because fields of the matching `Availability` can be persisted in a `SalesOrder` (if needed), availabilities are not tied to active sales and can be manipulated at any time.

 ### `SalesOrder` object